Table of Contents

 - Pour 200 ml of distilled water into a spray bottle and add 20-30 drops of essential oils.

-- Mix thoroughly and spray on exposed skin and clothes.
+- Mix thoroughly and spray on exposed skin and clothing.

 - Avoid contact with eyes and mouth.